djdd87/SynoAI/README.md

 ## Buy Me A Coffee! :coffee:

-I made this application mostly for myself in order to improve upon Christopher Adams' original idea and don't expect anything in returne.
+I made this application mostly for myself in order to improve upon Christopher Adams' original idea and don't expect anything in return.
 However, if you find it useful and would like to buy me a coffee, feel free to do it at [__Buy me a coffee! :coffee:__](https://buymeacoff.ee/djdd87).
 This is entirely optional, but would be appreciated!
 Or even better, help supported this project by contributing changes such as expanding the supported notification systems (or even AIs).

 ## Features
 * Triggered via an Action Rule from Synology Surveillance Station